-Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth | Benzinga
+Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth - Benzinga

 Terra Tech Names New Executives

 Terra Tech Corp.
-(OTCQX:TRTC) said Monday it has named Frank Knuettel its new Interim CEO and President.
+TRTC said Monday it has named Frank Knuettel its new Interim CEO and President.
 Simultaneously, the Irvine, California-based company tapped Uri Kenig as its new Interim COO.

 The newly appointed executives replace Mike Nahass, who will remain in the company as Vice President of Operations and a Director.